carla-recourse/CARLA/docs/source/index.rst

 Designed with extensibility in mind: Easily include your own counterfactual methods, new machine learning models or other datasets.

-*Disclaimer*: We are currently in the process of open-sourcing, not all functionality is available yet.

 Available Datasets
 ------------------